 There are many companies in Interlaken that offer paragliding, so you have some options.
 Here are a few popular paragliding companies:

-With most paragliding companies, the most popular flight takes off in Beatenberg and lands in a field in the center of Interlaken.
 The flight we took with AlpinAir was called the Top Flight.
-The in-flight time ranges from 10 to 20 minutes, depending on the wind speed, and the entire trip from pickup to landing takes around 75 minutes.
+The in-flight time ranges from 10 to 20 minutes, depending on the wind speed, and the entire trip from pickup to landing takes around 1.5 hours.

-- You can purchase tickets for the Beatenburg to Interlaken flight here.
+Book your adventure | Purchase your tickets for the Beatenburg to Interlaken flight before you go!

 Will I be flying alone?

 No, as a first-time paraglider, you will have to fly tandem.
-Your guide will help you set up your parachute, give you instructions on how to help take off and steer for flight and landing.
-With AlpinAir, your guide will carry a go-pro and take pictures and video of the entire journey that you can purchase for an additional fee of 40 CHF at the end of your flight.
+Your guide will help set up your parachute, give you instructions on how to take off, and steer the parachute during the flight and landing.

-What to bring paragliding in Interlaken
+What should I bring paragliding in Interlaken?

-You really can’t bring anything with you during the flight, so pack lightly.
+You can’t really bring anything with you during the flight, so pack lightly.
 The tour company will store a small purse, bag or backpack for you while you fly and meet you at the bottom when you land, so you can leave your phone and wallet in a safe place.
-You cannot bring your own camera with you on the flight, so this also will need to be left behind.
-You will also need to wear a helmet for the flight, so leave hats behind.

-What to wear paragliding
+What should I wear paragliding in Interlaken?

 To keep yourself safe and comfortable during flight, its important to dress appropriately: